Topics

 Making a complaint?

-Complaints must be forwarded to The Foundation within four weeks of the date of the letter outlining the decision relating to your application.
+Complaints must be forwarded to the Foundation within four weeks of the date of the letter outlining the decision relating to your application.
 A complaint received outside of this timeframe will not be considered.

 There are two distinct stages in the complaints process.